abhishekit31/javaScript/Interview/interview.md

 # What is hoisting ?

-Hoisting in a javascript is a phenomenon that provide a facility to access the variable anf function before it initalization.
+Hoisting in a javascript is a phenomenon that provide a facility to access the variable and function before it's initalization.

 ```javascript
 console.log(x); // undefined